TerryTibs/smbolic-and-vector-snake/README.md

-it should be able to be adapted to things like self driving or controlling a robot
+it should be able to be adapted to things like self driving or controlling a robot. thats what I will try next